simplecontainer/traefik-provider/README.md

 Using this custom resource you can apply traefik dynamic configuration.
 It follows the same syntax as [file provider](https://doc.traefik.io/traefik/providers/file/).

 This example will load balance requests to docker containers on the all nodes if domain is from cluster network eg. `cluster.nginx.nginx.private`.
+`cluster.group.name.private` is headless domain (return IP addresses of all replicas).

 Traefik will use simplecontainer node DNS and forward requests correctly even if container is running on another node.